couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ### Step 6.1: Wrap it up in a RAG function

 You will create a new Couchbase Shell/Nushell function that wraps up the search and ask part.
-Create a new file named **rag.nu** with the following content:
+Create a new file named **rag.nu** with the following content in the same folder as the cbsh application:

 ```nushell